 - – Reporting all sightings of ringtails (dead or alive) on a Fauna Report Form

 - Keeping cats and dogs in at night – Create a Katzone

-- – Preserving mature Peppermint Trees (Agonus flexuosa) and other native vegetation.
-The Western Ringtail possum predominantly eats peppermint leaves.
+- – Preserving mature Peppermint trees (Agonus flexuosa) and other native vegetation.
+Ringtails predominantly eat peppermint leaves.

 - – Putting a Possum Box in your garden to provide a home for a possum – View Possum Box Design